adamsteeber/rmrk-spec/standards/rmrk1.0.0/interactions/emote.md

 ### Multiple Emotes

 It is perfectly valid for the same user to send multiple emotes to the same NFT.
-The same rules about Undoing apply individually to each emote.
+The same rules about undoing emotes applies individually to each emote.

 ### Supported Emotes